Qiskit Machine Learning overview¶

 which allows users to integrate all of our quantum neural networks directly into the

 open source machine learning library.
-Thanks to Qiskit’s gradient framework, this includes automatic
+Thanks to Qiskit’s gradient algorithms, this includes automatic

 differentiation - the overall gradients computed by PyTorch